 - Further information about what we do is set out here.

 - Our purpose is set out here.

-- Our organisational structure is set out here.
+- Our organisational structure is set out in our Annual Report here.

 - Our Export Finance Australia Board members are set out here.